deejaygeroso/apollo-express-boilerplate/README.md

 - `https://localhost:3000/graphql`
   You can get more information for graphql playground [here](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/)
-To Test if your you can connect to your mongo db, go to `http://localhost:3000/graphql`
+To test if your app can connect to your mongo db,
+go to `http://localhost:3000/graphql`
 then add this query:
 ```